Bridgend & District League: Promotion and relegation

-Promotion from the Premier Division is possible to the South Wales Alliance League, with the champion of the league playing the other tier 7 champions from the South Wales regional leagues via play-off games to determine promotion.
+Promotion from the Premier Division is possible to the lowest tier of the South Wales Premier League, with the champion of the league playing the other tier 7 champions from the South Wales regional leagues via play-off games to determine promotion.

 Champions (Premier Division)

 Information on all winners between 1980–81 and 2015–16 sourced from the league's website.